Mulled wine

 Mulled wine, also known as spiced wine, is an alcoholic drink usually made with red wine, along with various mulling spices and sometimes raisins, served hot or warm.
 It is a traditional drink during winter, especially around Christmas.
-It is usually served at Christmas markets in Europe, primarily in Germany, the Netherlands, the Czech Republic, Austria, Switzerland, Northern Italy, Poland, Slovenia, Croatia, Hungary, Romania, the Nordic countries, the Baltic countries, Great Britain and France.
+It is usually served at Christmas markets in Europe.
 There are non-alcoholic versions of it.

 Origins

 The first record of wine being spiced and heated can be found in Plautus' play Curculio, written during the 2nd century BC.
 The Romans travelled across Europe, conquering much of it and trading with the rest.
 The legions brought wine and viticulture with them up to the Rhine and Danube rivers and to the Scottish border, along with their recipes.

 The Forme of Cury, a medieval English cookery book from 1390, which mentioned mulled wine, says: "Pur fait Ypocras ..." grinding together cinnamon, ginger, galangal, cloves, long pepper, nutmeg, marjoram, cardamom, and grains of paradise ("spykenard de Spayn", rosemary may be substituted).
 This is mixed with red wine and sugar (form and quantity unstated).